isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bully-review/index.md

 - for effective control of bed bugs.
 ### 4. Suitable forOutdoor andIndoor Treatment
 Bed Bug Bully will work
-great for both your outdoor and indoor spaces.�You'll be able to control the bugs both inside the house and before they infest your dwelling spaces.
+great for both your outdoor and indoor spaces.You'll be able to control the bugs both inside the house and before they infest your dwelling spaces.
 I dare say that the bed bug insecticide will work for most weather conditions - including winter and summer, killing bed bug adults and their babies.
 ## An alternative to Bed Bug Bully to Kill Bed Bugs
 Traditional pesticides are just as effective or the naturally developed